g000sha256/tdl-coroutines/README.md

 ### How to subscribe to updates

-The `TdlClient` provides 157 update flows
+The `TdlClient` provides 159 update flows.

 ```kotlin
 coroutineScope.launch {